ritvaj/taskflowhq-activation-funnel-analysis/README.md

 | Slow Activators | 5 | 56% |

 **Key Insight:**
+Key Insight:
-Slow Activators do not struggle with onboarding or navigation.
-Their friction emerges **after feature discovery**, indicating hesitation rather than inability.
+Slow Activators do not exhibit difficulty with onboarding or navigation.
+Their friction emerges after feature discovery, indicating hesitation rather than inability to proceed.

-The extended delay among users who eventually activate suggests that the same post-discovery friction is likely blocking many other users entirely, making this stage a high-leverage point for intervention.
+The prolonged delay among users who eventually activate suggests that the same post-discovery friction may also be contributing to abandonment among non-activating users, making this stage a high-leverage point for intervention.

 ---